Ibmurai/redis.mod/README.md

 Usage
 -----

- *  All Redis commands will eventually be callable on a client instance by calling client.COMMAND_().
+ *  All Redis commands are called on a client instance by calling client.COMMAND_().
+(See TODO for missing commands)

  *  The Redis commands all end with an underscore, to eliminate keyword clashes (i.e. SELECT) and distinguish Redis functionality from other functionality on the TRedisClient type.

+ *  All commands return String.

 Use it like this: